-In April 2008, agency management and commission members began construction of the 2010-2014 plan.
+In April 2008 agency management and commission members began to prepare the 2010-2014 plan.
 Working with a facilitator, the participants evaluated where the agency stood in achieving its strategic goals, its resources, and where it should go over the coming five years and how it should get there.
 The plan that emerged was submitted as a draft with the agency's

 FY 2009 update and then honed during FY 2009.
-It was that action plan that was incorporated in the agency's FY 2010 update.
+That action plan that was incorporated in the agency's FY 2010 update.
 That action plan was updated for FYs 2011 and 2012.
 During these fiscal years, some of the measures and targets were adjusted in recognition of the agency's severe limitation on operational funds and its continued high vacancy rate.

-On November 30, 2011, State Records Administrator Sandra Jaramillo retired from service.
+On November 30, 2011, State Records Administrator Sandra Jaramillo retired.
 The Commission appointed John Hyrum Martinez as her replacement.
 He initiated a new Strategic Plan, Fiscal Years 2013-2018, which included annual performance measures for FY 2013.
-It is important to note that during FY 2012, the New Mexico economy, as well as the national economy, began to improve.
-Consequently, the NM Legislature passed and Governor Martinez signed a budget for FY 2013 that increased the SRCA's operational funds by five percent.
+It is important to note that during FY 2012 New Mexico's economy began to improve as the the national economy.
+Consequently, the NM Legislature passed and Governor Susana Martinez signed a budget for FY 2013 that increased the SRCA's operational funds by five percent.
 The SRCA was also granted \$450k for further implementation of the Central Electronic Records Repository (CERR) project.
 An additional \$822,400 for CERR was approved for FY 2014.

-During this time, the agency established three principal goals which remain current today: #1: Manage, preserve, and provide access to records and information; #2: Enhance effectiveness of the agency; and #3: Build positive awareness of agency resources and services.
+During this time, the agency established three principal goals that remain current today: (1) to manage, preserve, and provide access to records and information; (2) to enhance effectiveness of the agency; and (3) to build positive awareness of agency resources and services.
 In pursuit of these objectives, the agency updates its performance measures annually.
 During FY 2018, for example, the agency established 40 performance measures.
-It completed 95 percent of its measures successfully, which included those identified by the Department of Finance and Administration and the Legislature for purposes of performance-based budgeting.
-The agency fulfilled 100 percent of requests for access to public records in its custody; provided training to 560 individuals on the proper management of public; and provided access to 32,884 folders and 4,818 boxes in its care or custody.
+It completed 95 percent of its measures, which included those identified by the Department of Finance and Administration and the Legislature for purposes of performance-based budgeting.
+The agency fulfilled 100 percent of requests for access to public records in its custody, provided training to 560 individuals on the proper management of public records in compliance with the public records act, provided 70 educational activities to the public, and provided access to 32,884 folders and 4,818 boxes in its care or custody.
 Because of staff shortages the State Archives division was unable to describe and publish the 20,000 contemporary DWI and domestic violence case files identified as a target.
 With limited staffing, the division completed the description and publication of 8,611.
 Continued budget reductions have prevented the agency from filling positions necessary to accomplish this important work.

 For twenty-two years, strategic planning has provided, and continues to provide, the agency with the direction required to fulfill the CPR's statutory responsibilities and business objectives and to address the internal needs of the SRCA.
-The strategic goals, objectives and related performance measures, in a very real sense, guide both daily operations and longer-term activities and projects.
-They are even incorporated in employee evaluation plans.
+The strategic goals, objectives, and related performance measures, in a very real sense, guide daily operations and longer-term activities and projects.
+They are also incorporated in employee evaluation plans.